aussielunix/edld/README.md

 ## edld - Environment Data Logging Daemon

 *edld* is an environmental data logger.
-It will take data from a variety of sensors/sources and dumpt to a db.
+It will take data from a variety of sensors/sources and dump to a db.

 The current goal is to be able to retrieve data from my [Current Cost Envir](http://www.currentcost.com/product-envir.html) and dump into a mysql db in a format that [MeasureIT](https://code.google.com/p/measureit/) can use.